How to Add Row to DataFrame in R?

 7. Use rows_insert() from dplyr

 Finally, use rows_insert() function from the dplyr package to add a row to R DataFrame.
-You need to install and load this package in order to use this function.
+You need to install and load this package to use this function.

 # Using rows_insert() from dplyr